Imagine the timeline of the entire universe laid out before you.

 By connecting, you join two previously isolated universes, expanding your meaning in relation to one another.
 You see yourself through different eyes, gaining the benefit of another perspective.

-Investigate the power of connection by talking to a complete stranger today for three minutes.
+Investigate the power of connection by talking to a complete stranger today for just two minutes.
 How did it make you feel: before, during and after?
 Were you nervous?
 If so, what were you afraid of?

 To “educe” means to draw out, or evoke that which is latent.

 Education then means drawing out a person’s latent capacity to understand and live – not stuffing a passive person full of preconceived information.

 Yet our entire educational system is based upon the latter: the regurgitation of textbooks, rather than the cultivation of imagination, critical thinking, mindfulness and compassion.

 Said Vivekananda: “If I had to do my education once again, I would not study facts at all.
 I would develop the power of concentration and detachment, and then, with a perfect instrument, collect facts at will.”

 Every author – living or dead – is like a friend with deep knowledge in a certain area.
 If we want to learn about a topic, we can pick up that author's book to hear their thought, like calling a friend to catch up.
 No matter if it’s quick call or a long conversation – there can be value in reading even a single page.